 Alfredo Broccoli & Bacon will be your new staple!
 You will love the creamy sauce and want to drizzle it on just about everything.
 The best part, you get to make it in one pan!

 Alfredo Broccoli is seriously so good.
-This on-pan sauce is packed with some much darn flavor.
+This one-pan sauce is packed with some much darn flavor, similar to our creamy chicken and broccoli.
 Serve it with your favorite pasta or grain and call it a meal!

 Make Alfredo Sauce From Scratch